-- Arrange to pick up multiple copies of the guide for your students.
+- Arrange delivery or pick-up of multiple copies for your students.

 - Resume writing workshops are held each semester.
 Details on events calendar.

-Preparation is essential because resume reviews are for the purpose of helping each individual student fine-tune his or her resume.
-Students who use our walk-in advising service are assisted on a first-come, first-served basis.
+Preparation is truly beneficial because resume reviews are to help each individual student fine-tune her/his resume.
+Students who come to our walk-in advising service are assisted on a first-come, first-served basis.
 We can best serve well-prepared students with conversation focused on their individual situations and career interests.

 Getting copies of the Career Planning Guide for your students

-If you would like to arrange to pick up copies of the Career Planning Guide to distribute to your students in class, and for the students to read and use, please call us at 231-6241.
+If you would like to arrange delivery (campus mail) or to pick up copies of the Career Planning Guide to distribute to your students, please call us at 231-6241.
 We're happy to work with you on this.
 More info; online version.